-The Tentatively Selected Plan is Alternative 3b, consisting of DB4 (Figure 30).
+The Recommended Plan is Alternative 3b, consisting of DB4 (Figure 31).
 DB4 would function very effectively to reduce flood stages both upstream in Overland and downstream in University City, and it would reduce the number of structures flooded and the extent of the flooding.
+DB4 is located at the site of a public park, Woodson Road Park, in the City of Overland.
+The detention basin is approximately 7.9 acres in size and is located to the northwest of the confluence of an unnamed tributary with the River Des Peres.

-Alternative 3b has the highest net average annual benefits by a margin of \$54,000.
-It is the least cost alternative, with a project first cost of \$9.9M (it is \$20.6M less expensive than Alternative 8).
-It has by far the highest BCR of any alternative, at 3.42.
-It is also the alternative supported by the Sponsor; the City of University City provided a letter of support for DB4 only as the LPP in January 2021.
+Alternative 3b has the highest net average annual benefits by a margin of \$43,000.
+It is the least cost alternative, with a project first cost of \$13.5M (it is \$20.6M less expensive than Alternative 8).
+It has by far the highest BCR of any alternative, at 2.56 It is also the alternative supported by the Sponsor; the City of University City provided a letter of support for DB4 only in January 2021 and again in April 2022.
 The City of Overland also preliminarily supports the alternative.

-In addition to high NED benefits, Alternative 3b also compares neutrally or favorably with the other alternatives in the RED, EQ, and OSE accounts (see Section 4).
+In addition to high NED benefits, Alternative 3b also reasonably maximizes benefits in the RED, EQ, and OSE accounts (see Section 4).
 DB4 would improve life safety risk over the Future Without Project condition; the risk of life loss is less than the without-project condition in both a scenario where the detention basin functions correctly and in a scenario where the detention basin breaches (see Appendix K for more detail).
 The biggest difference in life safety risk between Alternative 3b and Alternative 8 is that the eight (8) residential structures that would be acquired in Alternative 8 would remove the flood risk for those inhabitants.

-The average annual residual risk (remaining flood risk after the alternative is implemented) is valued at \$3,647,000 annually after the plan is implemented, as compared with \$4.9M annually if no plan is implemented (see Section 4.2.1).
-This is \$644,000 greater residual risk than Alternative 8.
+The average annual residual risk (remaining flood risk after the alternative is implemented) is valued at \$3.9M annually after the plan is implemented, as compared with \$5.2M annually if no plan is implemented (see Section 4.2.1).
+This is \$692,000 greater residual risk than Alternative 8.
 Additionally, participation in the voluntary nonstructural measures in Alternative 8 is not expected to be 100% or close to 100%, which would realistically further increase the residual risk of Alternative 8 (making Alternative 3b appear more favorable).